nefarius/docs.nefarius.at/docs/projects/VirtualPad/Runtime/FAQ.md

 ![gYnGavzf90.png](../images/gYnGavzf90.png)

-You can now share the generated `.evtx` file with support personnel.
-If the file is too big to share, compress it first using e.g. 7zip or WinRAR or similar.
+You can now share the generated `.evtx` file and `LocaleMetaData` directory with support personnel.
+It's best to compress them using e.g. 7zip or WinRAR or similar to have one single file to share.

 Good luck!